 To reduce the risk of anal cancer, a person can:

 - have the HPV vaccination before they become sexually active

 - use condoms when having sex

-- not smoking
+- avoid or quit smoking

 People should seek medical advice for any changes that affect the anus, even if these give no suggestion of cancer.